biosails/BioX-Workflow-Command-Docs/why-use-biox-workflow-command.md

 Anytime anyone tells me about a problem the first thing I ask for is the bash code that is executed.
 Anytime I ask for help the first thing I am asked for is the bash code.

-Keeping your code base at a minimum and your directory structure consistent will go a very long way in order to make your analysis understood by people who are not you.
+Keeping your code base transparent and your directory structure consistent will go a very long way in order to make your analysis understood by people who are not you.

 # Why not use BioX?